-The ideal chopped salad is a blend of the freshest, most colorful ingredients the produce aisle or farmer's market has to offer.
-See the following slides for the recipe and step-by-step instructions for getting it right.
+The ideal chopped salad recipe is a blend of the freshest, most colorful ingredients the produce aisle or farmer's market has to offer.
+See the following slides for making a chopped salad and step-by-step instructions for getting it right.

-Peel garlic, split lengthwise, and remove any green germ or interior sprout.
-"Otherwise you can get a sour flavor," says Scott.
-Finely chop the garlic with a generous sprinkling of kosher salt.
-"The salt absorbs the oils released from the garlic and helps with the next step."
+Peel garlic, split lengthwise, and remove any green germ or interior sprout, otherwise you can get a sour flavor.
+Finely chop the garlic with a generous sprinkling of kosher salt -- it absorbs the oils released from the garlic and helps with the next step.
 Hold knife with blade facing away from you; repeatedly rub garlic and salt together with flat of the blade to work it into a fine paste.

-Whisk in crème fraîche and season with salt and a few grinds of black pepper.
+Whisk in creme fraiche and season with salt and a few grinds of black pepper.
 To give flavors time to develop, refrigerate for one hour.
-The dressing keeps in the refrigerator for up to three days.
+The chopped salad dressing keeps in the refrigerator for up to three days.

-Just before using the lettuce, cut it into bite-size pieces.
+Just before using the lettuce, cut it into bite-size pieces using a sharp knife.

 For best-looking avocado do not scoop flesh from skin.
 Instead, remove skin from the avocado by gently peeling it away in strips.

 Once vegetables are coated, add lettuce to the bowl.
 Sprinkle with salt, pepper, and most of the remaining chives.
-"Chives and the proper seasoning really make the salad sing," Scott says.
 Add an additional drizzle of dressing.
 Gather vegetables from bottom of the bowl and lift up and over the lettuce.
 Repeat until ingredients are just mixed, adding additional dressing as necessary to coat.